sharpleynate/CloudSecurityEngineer/README.md

 13. "Cracking the Coding Interview: 189 Programming Questions and Solutions" by Gayle Laakmann McDowell
 14. "Resume Magic: Trade Secrets of a Professional Resume Writer" by Susan Britton Whitcomb
 15. "How to Write a KILLER LinkedIn Profile...
 And 18 Mistakes to Avoid" by Brenda Bernstein

-Let these books be your companions on your exciting journey in cloud security and cybersecurity! 📚🌟